 Recipes

 This page includes a selection of seasonal recipes and crafts using herbs which you can buy or gather yourself.
-When collecting herbs you should avoid those areas where contamination may be a problem, for example roadsides (vehicle emissions) and areas close to agricultural land (pesticides, herbicides and other agrochemicals).
+When collecting herbs you should avoid those areas where contamination may be a problem, for example roadsides (vehicle emissions) and areas close to agricultural land (pesticides, herbicides and other agri-chemicals).
 You should also be aware that it is illegal to uproot wild plants in the UK.
-Please collect your blossoms, berries and leaves thoughtfully - don't annihilate small plant communities by gathering your all plants from the same place, and NEVER disturb protected species.
+Please collect your blossoms, berries and leaves thoughtfully - don't annihilate small plant communities by gathering all your plants from the same place, and NEVER disturb protected species.
+Take a good field guide with you so that you are able to accurately identify the plants - if in doubt, don't pick it!

 Elderflower cordial